Ascalon: Final years of Egyptian rule (late 13th century – 1170 BCE)

-The Merneptah Stele from c.
-1208 BCE, commemorates the victory of Merneptah against the rebellious Ashkelon, Gezer, Yenoam and the Israelites".
+At the end of the 19th Dynasty, the Merneptah Stele from c.
+1208 BCE commemorates the victory of Merneptah against the rebellious cities of Ashkelon, Gezer, Yenoam and the Israelites.

+The Transitional LBA IIB/IA IA in the early part of the 20th Dynasty of Egypt, saw the Egyptian Empire fall and lose control over parts of the Southern Levant.
+At Medinet Habu, Ramesses III in his Year 8 had to fight a massive invasion by the "Sea Peoples", including the Peleset (Philistines).

+Iron Age

+Iron Age I

+In Iron IA, the late 20th Dynasty were mere nominal rulers.
+In Iron IB, the 21st Dynasty centered at Tanis gained some influence again.

 Philistine Ashkelon (1170–604 BCE)

 The founding of Philistine Ashkelon, on top of the Egyptian-ruled Canaanite city, was dated by the site's excavators to c.
 1170 BCE.
 Their earliest pottery, types of structures and inscriptions are similar to the early Greek urbanised centre at Mycenae in mainland Greece, adding evidence to the conclusion that they were one of the "Sea Peoples" that upset cultures throughout the Eastern Mediterranean at that time.
+There was also the first appearance of locally produced Mycenaean IIIC wares.

 In this period, the Hebrew Bible presents Ashkelon as one of the five Philistine cities that are constantly warring with the Israelites.

 The Onomasticon of Amenope, dated to the early 11th century BCE, mentioned Ashkelon along with Gaza and Ashdod as cities of the Philistines.

+Iron Age II

 In 2012, an Iron Age IIA Philistine cemetery was discovered outside the city.
 In 2013, 200 of the cemetery's estimated 1,200 graves were excavated.
 Seven were stone-built tombs.
 One ostracon and 18 jar handles were found to be inscribed with the Cypro-Minoan script.
 The ostracon was of local material and dated to 12th to 11th century BCE.
 Five of the jar handles were manufactured in coastal Lebanon, two in Cyprus, and one locally.
 Fifteen of the handles were found in an Iron I context and the rest in Late Bronze Age context.

+At the start of the 22nd Dynasty of Egypt, Shoshenq I (r.
+943-922 BCE) conducted a military campaign into the Southern Levant.
+However, Philistine toponyms are not mentioned in his inscriptions on the Bubastite Portal at Karnak, indicating that he by-passed the Philistine plain and cities such as Ashkelon, Ashdod, Ekron, Gath and Gaza.